drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	#figure(
 		caption: [Data structure used in the flipping algorithm.
-This qualrilateral data structure holds information about the intermediate state of two triangles involved in a configuration currently being flipped.
+This quadrilateral data structure holds information about the intermediate state of two triangles involved in a configuration currently being flipped.
 This struct is used in the construction of the two new triangles created and in the updating of neighbouring triangles data.
-Aligned to 64 bytes for more efficient accesing of memory.
+Aligned to 64 bytes for more efficient accessing of memory.
 		],

 		```c